enketo/blog/_posts/2015-05-19-install-enketo.md

 [Download PuTTY.exe and PuTTYgen.exe](http://www.putty.org/).
 PuTTYgen is only required once, so can be run from the Downloads folder.
 PuTTY is a program you'd want to keep, so should be put in e.g. a newly created C:\Program Files\PuTTY folder and added to the Windows Start Menu.

 Run PuTTYgen.exe and click "Generate" with the defaults (SSH-2 RSA, 2048 bits).
 Move the mouse as directed.
 Passphrase is optional.
 Save the private and public keys both (e.g. in My Documents\Keys).
 Make sure to use clear filenames (e.g. private_key.ppk and public_key.ppk).
-Copy the contents of the public key to the clipboard from the PuTTY Key Generator window with Ctrl-C.
+Copy the contents of the public key from the PuTTY Key Generator window to the clipboard with Ctrl-C.

 Make a note of the location of the keys as you'll need the keys soon.
+Also, make sure you have a backup of your keys!

-More detailed instructions can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) for OS X, Linux users (step 1 and 2 only) and [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) for Windows users (only the section "Generating an SSH Key").
+More detailed instructions can be found for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").

 ### 3. Create a Server